leipzig/awesome-reproducible-research/readme.md

     - [Reproducible Builds](https://reproducible-builds.org/) - a set of software development practices that create an independently-verifiable path from source to binary code
     - [BILN](https://github.com/JimmyXtesla/BILN) - a lightweight, "black box" flight recorder for bioinformatics experiments
     - [server-spy](https://github.com/lennart-rth/server-spy) - terminal tool that measures shared-server congestion (CPU/memory/I/O pressure, scheduler wait) and attributes how much each experiment run was slowed down, for reproducible results on shared infrastructure
+    - [OrcaReplay](https://github.com/Continuum-AI-Corp/OrcaReplay) - flight recorder for AI coding-agent runs: captures the model traffic, shell commands and per-turn file changes from outside the agent process, then re-executes the same run offline with the network off

 ## Literature tools
 - [citeguard](https://github.com/wedo911/citeguard) - checks whether a cited paper has been retracted, corrected, or flagged with an expression of concern, reading both publisher-asserted Crossref metadata and the Retraction Watch records Crossref backfills (which catch retractions publishers never recorded); ships as a Python library/CLI, an MCP server, and a GitHub Action so a bibliography can be checked in CI, no API key